 When is Speech Therapy Needed for a Child?
 Signs of a Speech or Language Delay

 My child is not speaking.
 Is speech therapy needed?
+If so, when is speech therapy needed?
 Sometimes it’s difficult to know if your child is just taking a bit longer to reach speech and language milestones or if there’s a problem that requires speech therapy for kids.
 Some signs that could indicate that your child has a speech or language delay that requires speech therapy include: